oyebolakolapo/Final-Project-Statistical-Modelling-with-Python/README.md

 2. Overall, the model suggests that the characteristics of the points of interest(e.g.popularity and rating of bars and restaurants) do not have a strong correlation with the estimated number of bikes available at a given bike station.
 However, it does appear that at bike stations within short average distances from highly rated and popular bars/restaurants, more bikes are available at the station.
 On the other hand, with lower rated bars/restaurants around, fewer bikes are available at the bike station.

 ## Challenges
-Ran out of Yelp API key
+Ran out of oth Foursquare and bYelp API keys

 ## Future Goals
 -Spend more time on transforming datasets